 I have a Sony a7 III and Sony a7R III as my main cameras – the Sony a7 III as my main wedding camera and Sony a7R III as my main camera for portraits/studio.

 The main reason for moving to Sony Alpha was autofocus and eye-AF which is just amazing to use in the real world.
 The Sony a7R III is perfect for taking those portraits and studio portraits because of its high megapixel sensor.

 My main two workhorse lenses are a Batis 25mm f/2 and Sony 85mm f/1.8.
 I also own a Tamron 28-75mm f/2.8 and use it when I am just using one camera.

 Recently I bought a Sony 90mm f/2.8 macro and I just love this lens.
 It’s the sharpest lens I have ever owned.
 I also use this lens for portraits it the studio.

 I use Godox AD200s and Godox V1 round flash-head for my main lighting equipment.
 Having just one brand means I can control many lights with just one trigger or with the flash.
-It makes life easier during the busy day.
+It makes life easier during a busy day.

 I also have a Godox round head for Godox AD200 which I believe is great for bare flash as it is not too harsh.

 I use MagMod’s MagBox with Godox AD200 during portrait sessions, which is perfect for an easy setup.